 Check out more spooky stories!

-But she was plagued with misfortune.
+But Mary was plagued with misfortune.
 Already haunted by the death of her mother and sister, Mary also suffered the loss of two children and a near-deadly miscarriage.
 Eventually, Percy drowned in a sailing accident, widowing Mary at 24 years old.
 In her mourning, Mary wrote The Last Man, a novel about a dystopian universe where a pandemic sweeps across the earth, spreading through globalization and panic.
-It shakes the foundation of countries, stoking revolution and fear around the world.
+The disease shakes the foundation of countries, stoking revolution and fear around the world.
 Sounds familiar, right?

-Sure enough, Mary remained a widow until she died at 53 years old.
+True to her word, Mary remained a widow until she died at 53 years old.
 She’d spend the rest of her life promoting her husband’s work and writing several more novels including Valperga, Lodore, Falkner: A Novel, The Fortunes of Perkin Warbeck, Mathilde, and History of a Six Weeks’ Tour.
 She was also a devoted mother to her only remaining child, Percy Florence Shelley.

 As the daughter of a revolutionary feminist and one of the last Romantic writers of her time, Mary’s work remains relevant and almost prophetic through its ability to be a constant mirror to society.
 In discussions around Silicon Valley, revolution, Christianity, and now, the COVID-19 pandemic, we find ourselves coming back to this woman who was surrounded by death and fearlessly wrote about life.